HerrEiklar/Gitlab-Docker-Compose/README.md

 This is supposed to be a gitlab docker-compose stack with the possibility of loadbalancing each component.
 You might have to read some gitlab-omnibus docs, in order to undersand how to loadbalance each service.

+## Reconfigure

+* docker-compose exec gitlab gitlab-ctl reconfigure
+* docker-compose restart gitlab; docker-compose logs -f gitlab

 ## Register the runner

 * Navigate to a page, similar to 'https://gitlab.example.com/admin' and copy the token
-* Then run following command: ./registerRunner gitlab-runner [your token]
+* Then run following command: ./registerRunner [your token]

 ## Docs that helped me